 Serve polenta topped with ragout; garnish with more Parmigiano-Reggiano.

-- I paired this with a Jaume Serra Cristalino Brut Rose.
-(Great wine for under $10!)
+- I paired this ragout with a Brut Rosé.
 This would also go great with a Pinot Gris.

 - For a red, try a big, bold Syrah.